batiste/sprite.js/README.rst

                     // you can set the width or height value bigger than the size of the image. sprite.h

-    sprite.xoffset  // offset in the image to start painting in the view surface sprite.yoffset
+    sprite.xoffset  // horizontal offset in the image from where to start painting the sprite surface. sprite.yoffset  // verical offset
     sprite.xscale   // vertical and horizontal scaling
     sprite.yscale
     sprite.angle    // use radians